raidfr2/vtracer-gui/README.md

+note : this is my first time doing an opensource project so it may be messed up or unorganized but it will work
 # 🖼️ VTracer GUI Wrapper

 A simple Python GUI that acts as a wrapper around [VTracer](https://github.com/visioncortex/vtracer), allowing users to batch-convert images to SVG format using customizable options.